charlpcronje/charl-cv.devserv.me/src/README.md

 - Server Management
 - Department Manager
 - Lead Developer
 - Created online IDE where everyone worked, this prevented us from working on the same files at the same time.
-We were still using SVN, and I think that everyone who's worked with SVN knows how working on the same files can somethimes cause you to roll back an entire dev cycle.
+We were still using SVN, and I think that everyone who's worked with SVN knows how working on the same files can sometimes cause you to roll back an entire dev cycle.
 - Training
 - System Analysis
 - Maintenance